 Health literacy is the “degree to which individuals have the capacity to obtain, process and understand basic health information and services needed to make proper health decisions.”
 Health literacy is not only the ability to read information, but also the ability to understand oral communication, terminologies, understand how to navigate the health system on a basic level, as well as the capacity to communicate with health care providers and their staff.
-A large portion of members of the immigrant and refugee community that NMPHI serves are socio-economically disadvantaged, medically underserved with low literacy rates, particularly with the older demographics.
+A large portion of members of the immigrant and refugee community that NMPHI serves are socio-economically disadvantaged and medically underserved with low literacy rates, particularly with the older demographics.

 These communities need assistance in understanding and navigating through the complex U.S. health care system.
 The following are skills are essential for patients to be health literate: